stevenaeola/cep/2020/media/md/submissions.md

 # Submission format and process {#submission-format-and-process}

 All submissions must be in the ACM Proceedings Template to be accepted for publication in the ACM Digital library, using [Word and LaTeX templates](https://www.acm.org/publications/proceedings-template).
+Submitters MUST follow the CEP format detailed above.

-Submission and  is through easychair at [https://easychair.org/conferences/?conf=cep2019](https://easychair.org/conferences/?conf=cep2019).
+Submission and  is through easychair at [https://easychair.org/conferences/?conf=cep2020](https://easychair.org/conferences/?conf=cep2020).

 # Review Process {#review-process}